shahan360/SQL-Codes/DBMS_Design/Database Normalization/Assignment 3.md

+Use the following table for all questions.

-Describe a situation that could lead to an update anomaly.
+1. Describe a situation that could lead to an update anomaly.

 Some of the update anomalies I identified are: